 Another popular feng shui practise is to never line up the foot of the bed with your bedroom door, otherwise known as the “coffin position”.
 In feng shui, this will drain any positive energies and allow negative energies to come inside the bedroom.

 In feng shui, windows are believed to be passages for energy to flow in.
 With that in mind, your bed’s placement in relation to your windows plays a significant factor in getting a good energy flow.

 Solid headboards are highly encouraged for your bed, and they should be placed against a solid wall as this represents sturdiness and a good foundation.
 However, headboards should never directly be under a window.

 While a window above your bed might seem like the most picturesque way to go, it is believed to push away and weaken the good energies in your bed.

-It is also said that having your bed directly under a window evokes negative emotions, making you prone to weakness and opens up your vulnerabilities.
+It is also said that having your bed under windows evokes negative emotions, making you prone to weakness and opening up your vulnerabilities.

 Having pieces of furniture on either side of the bed is ideal for feng shui.
 The extra width allows for better balance.